LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ---
 pagename: Function as a Service (FaaS)
-categoryName: Getting started
+categoryName: Developer tools
-subCategoryName: Web messaging
+subCategoryName: ''
 indicator: both
 subtitle: FaaS enables brands to quickly and easily customize how the LivePerson platform behaves.
 level3: ''
-permalink: function-as-a-service-faas.html
+permalink: developer-tools-function-as-a-service-(faas).html
 isTutorial: false
 isNew: true
-published: false
+published: true

 ---
 LivePerson’s open platform new initiative, offers Function as a Service (FaaS) - a service that lets brands develop custom behaviors within the LivePerson platform to better tailor the conversational platform to their needs.
 This allows brands to: